stevbev/enshrouded-server/README.md

 ## Usage

 The supervisor processes within the container run as root.
-Enshrouded runs as the user steam (default gid:1000/uid:1000).
+Enshrouded runs as the user steam (default uid:1000/gid:1000).
 Enshrouded will be installed to `/home/steam/enshrouded`.
-The persistent volume should be mounted to `/home/steam/enshrouded` and be owned by 1000:1000 so Enshrouded to installed to persistent storage and does not need to download and install the game on every container start.
+The persistent volume should be mounted to `/home/steam/enshrouded` and be owned by 1000:1000 so Enshrouded is installed to persistent storage and does not need to download and install the game on every container start.

 ### Ports